How to extend my IEC work permit

 What happens if my current work permit expires while I wait for the extension?

 After you sent the paper application under any of those three scenarios, and ‘on time‘ (before the current work permit expired) you can benefit from maintained status.
-In other words, it means while the paper application is processed, you can keep working under the same conditions as the current work permit as long as you remain in Canada.
-You can work until the maximum allowed time under the agreement.

 Share this information